Patient vs. Impatient Personality Traits

 The Type A personality is characteristically impatient, but any of the types can tend towards impatience.
 (Read more about the four overall personality types.)

-What are the characteristics of an impatient employee?
+What are the characteristics of an impatient person?

-A few ways to tell you are working with someone with an impatient personality:
+A few ways to tell you are working with someone with impatient personality traits:

 • They want things done fast and may be frustrated that they're not already done.

-• They pressure others to get things done and may follow up on items that seem to be taking too long.
+• People who are impatient pressure others to get things done and may follow up on items that seem to be taking too long.

 • As far as it's in their power, they work to accomplish things quickly and make their deadlines (or even turn things in early).

-• They may become frustrated with delays, especially if they perceive them as unnecessary.
+• Impatient people may become frustrated with delays, especially if they perceive them as unnecessary.

 • In the extreme, they may move ahead too soon without the right information, especially if they also tend to be risk takers.